Publix reports first quarter 2020 results and stock price

 These amounts are based on unaudited financial statements that will be filed today with the U.S. Securities and Exchange Commission and made available on the company’s website at corporate.publix.com/stock.

 Effective May 1, 2020, Publix’s stock price increased from $48.90 per share to $50.10 per share.
 Publix stock is not publicly traded and is made available for sale only to current Publix associates and members of its board of directors.

 “Never before have we experienced a more challenging time,” said Publix CEO Todd Jones.
 “Our associates’ efforts to serve our customers and communities have been nothing short of extraordinary.
 I want to thank our associates and couldn’t be more proud to serve alongside them.”

 Non-GAAP Financial Measures

-In addition to reporting financial results for the three months ended March 30, 2019 and March 31, 2018 in accordance with U.S. generally accepted accounting principles (GAAP), the company presented net earnings and earnings per share excluding the impact of equity securities being measured at fair value with net unrealized gains and losses from changes in the fair value recognized in earnings (fair value adjustment).
+In addition to reporting financial results for the three months ended March 28, 2020 and March 30, 2019 in accordance with U.S. generally accepted accounting principles (GAAP), the company presents net earnings and earnings per share excluding the impact of equity securities being measured at fair value with net unrealized gains and losses from changes in the fair value recognized in earnings (fair value adjustment).
 These measures are not in accordance with, or an alternative to, GAAP.
 The company excludes the impact of the fair value adjustment since it is primarily due to temporary equity market fluctuations that do not reflect the company’s operations.
 The company believes this information is useful in providing period-to-period comparisons of the results of operations.
-Following is a reconciliation of net earnings to net earnings excluding the impact of the fair value adjustment for the three months ended March 30, 2019 and March 31, 2018 (amounts are in millions, except per share amounts):
+Following is a reconciliation of net earnings to net earnings excluding the impact of the fair value adjustment for the three months ended March 28, 2020 and March 30, 2019:

 |Three Months Ended